-STN_COMMIT_QUEUE_THRESHOLD determines whether the Stone defers the disposal of commit records, based on the number of sessions in the commit queue.
-If the size of the commit queue exceeds this threshold, the Stone defers commit record disposal until the commit queue is less than or equal to the value.
+STN_COMMIT_QUEUE_THRESHOLD determines whether the Stone defers the disposal of commit records, based on the number of sessions in the commit queue and the run queue.
+If the size of either of these queues exceeds this threshold, the Stone defers commit record disposal until all queues have sizes less than or equal to the value.